lolleri200/blockchain-course/Homework H5 HelSec.md

 - Common issues with devices are mostly that your data won't be removed, companies sharing your private information with 3rd party companies and also a complex manufacturing, seller doesn't always know how the device even works.

+My own comments, ideas and questions:
+ - I think it is a good thing that ENISA follows the GDPR protocol and  demands that data privacy should be respcted and I wish more people would follow these guidelines.
+ - I think it is very concerning that companies don't remove the costumers data and that they are selling private information of the users to 3rd parties.
+There should be laws that would prevent this kind of behavior without the costumers permission.

+ - My idea to make products more secure would be to enforce fingerprint recognizing to more device to protect your data incase it would get stolen.

+ - If I was at the HelSec I would ask the presenters that how would they make products and services more secure or ho would they improve the security on current devices?